Pfarre Mariahilf

 University City of Innsbruck

-Despite all the adversities and curiosities over the centuries, the University of Innsbruck has generally enjoyed a very good reputation since its early days.
-In the 20th and 21st centuries, teaching staff and students repeatedly produced sensational achievements in research.
-Victor Franz Hess was awarded the Nobel Prize in Physics for his achievements in cosmic ray research.
-Quantum physicist Anton Zeilinger also worked at the University of Innsbruck, although not in 2022 when he was awarded the prize.
-Professors Fritz Pregl, Adolf Windaus and Hans Fischer also received the Nobel Prize for Chemistry, although they too were no longer working in Innsbruck.
-The University Hospital performed very well in research and education as well as in the daily care of the city and is one of Innsbruck's flagships.
+Despite all adversities and curiosities over the centuries, the University of Innsbruck has, since its earliest days, generally enjoyed an excellent reputation.
+In the 20th and 21st centuries, faculty and students repeatedly achieved internationally acclaimed research results.
+Victor Franz Hess was awarded the Nobel Prize in Physics for his work on cosmic radiation.
+Quantum physicist Anton Zeilinger was also associated with the University of Innsbruck, though not at the time of his award in 2022.
+Professors Fritz Pregl, Adolf Windaus, and Hans Fischer likewise received the Nobel Prize in Chemistry, though none of them were active in Innsbruck at the time.
+The university hospital has likewise delivered outstanding achievements in both research and education, as well as in the daily medical care of the city, and is considered one of Innsbruck’s flagship institutions.
+The university is of great importance to the city not only intellectually and economically.
+Around 30,000 students populate and shape life between the Nordkette mountain range and the Patscherkofel.

 Air raids on Innsbruck